-New Life has always been a community captivated by grace.
+New Life has always been a community captivated by the gospel (“good news”) of Jesus Christ.
 We are people who have found in our lives a great liberty that comes from receiving the Bible’s proclamation of God’s free, self-initiated love for sinful people.
 Our desire is to be a church where people acknowledge their sinfulness and come “as they are” to Jesus Christ, the Savior of sinners, and to the Father who adopts rebels into his family and gives them the rights and privileges of sons and daughters.

 Jesus graciously transforms people.
 This is why our church is called New Life: we have hope for the future because our God is the one who breaks destructive life patterns and gives people the power to live differently.

 New Life is a congregation of the Presbyterian Church in America.
 We are not oblivious to this era’s suspicion of organized religion.
 But we are nevertheless quite self-consciously transparent and open.
 We are a church because the New Testament teaches that the Church was established by Jesus himself as a pattern to be followed.
 As a church, we find ourselves in communion with other churches from various denominations and cultural contexts who acknowledge the Bible alone as God’s authoritative word.

 New Life has pastors and officers who lead the ministry of the church.
 But we believe deeply in “every member ministry” and desire as a community to each play our part in the large and generous purposes of God.